julien-wff/cefabot-v4/README.md

 NODE_ENV | `dev` or `prod`
 BOT_KEY | Bots encryption key used to secure the keys in the DB DB_URI | The URI of the mongoDB server
-WEB_BASE_URL | The root URL of the web server (ex: http://host.ext, or https://192.168.1.2:8000)
-WEB_PORT | The port of the web panel
+STORAGE_PATH | The path to store uploaded files, absolute or relative to the project root WEB_BASE_URL | The root URL of the web server (ex: http://host.ext, or https://192.168.1.2:8000) WEB_PORT | The port of the web panel